Chinese Input Methods

 In Ubuntu 12.04, 12.10, or 13.04, this will take you to IBus Preferences where you need to click on the second tab, "Input Method", and click on the "Select an input method" menu.
 Ubuntu 12 introduced only small changes and is still very similar to the following screen shots, but you'll need to check a box next to a new "Customize active input methods" option before you can edit IBus Preferences.
 Scroll down to "Chinese" select the input methods you want, and click the "Add" button.

-In 13.10 there's a new control panel called Text Entry Settings instead.
-Click on the "+" button to open the input method editor list, and type "Chinese" in the search box, click on your selections, then the "Add" button:
+In 13.10 and 14.04 there's a new control panel called Text Entry Settings instead.
+Click on the "+" button to open the input method editor list, and type "Chinese" in the search box, click on a selections, then the "Add" button.
+Repeat as needed.
+These can be sorted to appear in your language menu in whatever order you wish, using the arrow buttons at the bottom of the resulting list in the Test Entry control panel.

 Please don't forget this next step in 12.04, 12.10, or 13.04, even if everything seems to be working fine: when you make a change in IBus Preferences, I recommend that you always click on the keyboard icon and select "Restart".

 The keyboard disappears and reappears, and now we're ready to configure your input method input methods.
-13.10 doesn't seem to need this assistance.
+Later versions don't have this issue; in fact, they don't even offer "Restart" in the menu.

 Using Pinyin in the Chewing IME: